twitter/communitynotes/documentation/under-the-hood/ranking-notes.md

 5. Assign the top two explanation tags that match the note’s final status label as in [Determining Note Status Explanation Tags](#determining-note-status-explanation-tags), or if two such tags don’t exist, then revert the note status label to “Needs More Ratings”.

 ## What’s New?

+**Dec 12, 2024**
+- Begin status stabilization for note statuses decided by the Expansion model.

 **Oct 14, 2024**
 - Update topic modeling to allow the learned topic assignment model to override rule-based labels at high confidence levels.